Notice: Due to SB 042, 043, the Constitution is currently under amendment and may not reflect accurately.

 (3) Elected representatives are only bound by their conscience.
 They are servants of all, not only of their constituents.

 Article 7 Organizational Principles

-(2) The Commonwealth acknowledges national, regional, and local autonomy.
+(2) The Commonwealth acknowledges national, state, and local autonomy.

 (3) Autonomy is bound to the principle of democratic organization.

 (1) Commonwealth powers belong to the Regions if not assigned to the national entities by this Constitution.